 4. Austerity Measures

 Deflation can be the result of decreased governmental, business, or consumer spending, which means government spending cuts can lead to periods of significant deflation.
-For example, when Spain initiated austerity measures in 2010, preexisting deflation began to spiral out of control.
+For example, when Spain initiated austerity measures in 2010, preexisting deflation began to spiral out of control in that country.

 Effects of Deflation

-Deflation can be compared to a terrible winter: The damage can be intense and be experienced for many seasons afterwards.
-Unfortunately, some nations never fully recover from the damage caused by deflation.
-Hong Kong, for example, never recovered from the deflationary effects that gripped the Asian economy in 2002.
+Deflation is like a terrible storm: The damage is often intense and takes far longer to repair than the storm itself.
+Sadly, some nations never fully recover from the damage caused by deflation.
+Hong Kong, for example, has yet to fully recover from the deflationary effects that gripped the Asian economy in 2002.